 Caffeine affects cravings for food because it raises the stress hormone cortisol.
 Cortisol raises heart rate, blood pressure and tells your body to increase its energy stores.
 This results in the body craving sweets.
 So if you’re wondering why you snacked on cookies in the afternoon, it could have something to do with that coffee you drank with breakfast.

 Not everyone reacts to caffeine the same way.
+Even amongst the Gym Buddies, there are large discrepencies.
+I am super sensitive to caffeine and feel like I’m having a heart attack, a panic attack and diarrhea all at once but Gym Buddy Allison loves her caffeine pills to help her power through her workouts.
+Gym Buddy Krista seems to have built her tolerance up so high with Mountain Dew that even when she took 3 of Allison’s pills, it didn’t faze her a bit.
 It all depends on your level of sensitivity to caffeine, what dose you take and how often, and for what purpose you are taking it.
 If you just like your cup of joe in the morning or use it as your secret weapon in that sprint triathlon you are competing in, then more power to you.
 Just don’t count on it to help you lose weight.
 And, also, don’t count on the GNC salespeople to know anything.

 What are your experiences with caffeine?
 Hate the stuff?
 Can’t live without it?
-And what’s your preffered form of delivery: coffee, tea, pills or energy drinks?
+And what’s your preferred form of delivery?